 Let’s see how things could be different if there was an in-app omni channel support section:

 Either the response is automated through an AI-driven information gathering Chatbot, or it’s an actual representative.
 Sam’s problem is isolated immediately using a ‘Decision tree’ matrix.
 If the problem/resolution is simple (like putting in the charger or the likes) it’s resolved by pulling out the relevant literature from the KMS.
 If the problem is complex, it’s seamlessly escalated to a more experienced team for further interactions.
 Here, the current state of the problem is recorded within the system and Sam doesn’t have to brief the next person in any manner.

 You may prefer the second scenario, as a company and as a customer.
 The main benefits here with such an omnichannel customer service journey management and support are:

 - Seamless channel transitions (moving along the knowledge base)

 … and most importantly,

-Companies can ensure omnichannel customer support self-care using decision-tree led app interactions/chatbots or assisted care using hybrid customer support and AI-driven natural language processing (NLP) (just a few among other solutions).
+Companies can ensure omni channel customer service self-care using decision tree led app interactions/chatbots or assisted care using hybrid customer support and AI-driven natural language processing (NLP) (just a few among other solutions).